Alex21c/theflurn-pokedex-project/README.md

 ## Features
 ### Search Page
-+ Create a search page that accepts a Pokemon name to search for.
++ Created a search page that accepts a Pokemon name to search for.
 On hitting search, make an API call to the search endpoint.
-+ Show a loading when the API is in progress and stop the loading when the API is successful or throws an error.
++ Shows a loading when the API is in progress and stop the loading when the API is successful or throws an error.
 Display the error if there is an error message.

 ### Listing page
-+ If the API returns successfully show all the Pokemon that are returned in the API on this page.
++ If the API returns successfully shows all the Pokemon that are returned in the API on this page.
 + Navigate to the listing page only after a successful API response.
 This page should show the images of the movie as well as the title of the movie in a grid format.
-+ The listing page should be infinite scrollable, as the user scrolls, load more Pokemon using the API.
++ The listing page is infinite scrollable, as the user scrolls, load more Pokemon using the API.
 By default, the search API gets 10 items per page.
-+ Please make sure the listing page remains functional even after loading a lot of movies when you keep scrolling.
++ listing page remains functional even after loading a lot of movies when you keep scrolling.
-+ Also, provide options to filter the results by abilities, characteristics, group, habitat, location, Species etc.
++ provided options to filter the results by abilities, characteristics, group, habitat, location, Species etc.

 ### Details Page
 + Details screen opens up on tapping on one of the Pokemon on the listing screen.